 In March 2019, Google announced the release of its Stadia game streaming service that is expected to launch in late 2019.
 This service will play games directly from a server with no local download or media required.
 This will require a fast and low latency connection.
 Microsoft is working on a similar project called Project xCloud, with the product reveal occurring at this year's E3.

-When these streaming consoles are released in Australia, you can be assured of great performance from TPG who has been rated the number 1 for NBN average download speed by the ACCC for the third time.
+When these streaming consoles are released in Australia, you can be assured of great performance from TPG who has been rated the number 1 for NBN average download speed by the ACCC for the fourth time.

 Recommended Gaming Plans